TVsony/Crimes-in-India/README.md

 - 3) Temporal Trends: Crime rates fluctuate over time, with noticeable variations across different years.
 However, some crime rates exhibit consistency over consecutive years, indicating persistent challenges in certain crime domains.

-- 4) Regional Disparities: Regional disparities are evident in crime patterns, with urban centers experiencing different crime challenges compared to rural areas.
+- 4) Regional Disparities: Regional disparities are evident in crime patterns, with urban centres experiencing different crime challenges compared to rural areas.
 Factors such as caste-based violence, dowry-related offenses, and cyber fraud are more prevalent in specific regions.

 - 5) Policy Implications: The findings underscore the importance of targeted policy interventions to address region-specific crime challenges.
 Strategies aimed at improving law enforcement capabilities, enhancing judicial processes, and addressing socio-economic disparities can contribute to effective crime control.